cmrivers/epipy/README.md

     git clone https://github.com/cmrivers/epipy.git
     python setup.py install

 EpiPy is in development.
 Please feel free to contribute.
-Contact me at cmrivers@vbi.vt.edu with any questions.
+Contact me at cmrivers@vbi.vt.edu or @cmyeaton with any questions.